LizardNet/LizardNet-Minecraft-Overviewer/docs/config.rst

     **Default:** The coordinates of your spawn, or ``[0, 64, 0]`` if the regionset has no spawn.

+``globalClassName``
+    This allows you to add a CSS class to the ``#mcmap`` HTML element for this render's tiles.
+This will, by default, do nothing, but if you define custom web assets including custom CSS, this will allow you to specify CSS rules which differ between renders more easily.

+    Unless you're doing fancy stuff with custom CSS, leave this alone.

 Map update behavior
 ~~~~~~~~~~~~~~~~~~~